 - Proof of nationality – copy of passport

-- 2-3 letters of recommendation – at least two academic
+- 2-3 letters of recommendation – at least two academics.

-Candidates cannot apply for more than three different joint programmes.
+Candidates cannot apply for more than three different joint programs.

 FEES AND FUNDING

 Participation costs are 9 000 € per year for students from Partner Countries and 4 500 € per year for students from Program Countries.
 Participation costs include tuition fees, administrative costs (e.g. enrolment fees, student card, library fees, orientation week/day) and insurance.
 For EMJMD Scholarship Holders participation costs are covered by the EMJMD Scholarship (paid directly to the Consortium, not to students).

 All applicants can apply for an EMJMD Scholarship and a Consortium Scholarship.
 Candidates that have already been awarded an EMJMD/EMMC Scholarship cannot receive the EMJMD Scholarship again.

 The EMJMD scholarship (20 students) will be offered to candidates based on their results from the admission process, subject to EMJMD nationality/geographical restrictions.
 The scholarship can be awarded only to 3 candidates having the same nationality.
 75 % of the scholarships are offered to Partner countries candidates, the remaining 25 % of the scholarships are offered to Program countries candidates.